Sleep Tight: Tips & Tricks for Coping with Varicose Vein Pain at Night

 At night, patients with varicose veins may encounter an array of symptoms including a dull ache, swollen feet or ankles, night cramps, restlessness in the legs, and a feeling of heaviness or difficulty in movement.
 These symptoms can significantly impede falling asleep and maintaining a restful state throughout the night.

-Lack of Movement
+Lack of movement

 Another factor contributing to varicose vein pain at night is the lack of movement during sleep.
 When we're awake and active, our leg muscles contract and help pump blood back to the heart.
 However, when we sleep, our muscles are inactive, leading to increased pressure on the veins and causing pain and discomfort.

-Blood Pooling in Veins
+Blood pooling in veins

 The appearance of blood pooling in veins